Chapter Six

 Poppi

-This letter was written by Alec MacKelden to his eldest grandson Toby in June 1999.
+This (abridged) letter was written by Alec MacKelden to his eldest grandson Toby in June 1999.
 He was 76 years old.
 He died nine years later, on 21 October 2008.

 "Don't mourn for us — for as long as you remember us with love — we shall still live in your heart."